bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/parittas.md

 > For many lifetimes in the round of birth,\
 > Wandering on endlessly,\
-> For the builder of this house I searched --\
+> For the builder of this house I searched &ndash;\
 > How painful is repeated birth.

 </div>